Gregory A. Huber

 I draw on multiple methodologies in my research, including field interviews, formal modeling, survey and administrative records analysis, and different types of experimental approaches.

-You can read current working papers here.
+You can read all current working papers here.

 Highlights of Recently Published Work: